Some new properties of an Active flux type scheme: PamPa: Intrinsic positivity properties of

 We write

 and we evaluate this at the centroid.
-Because the coefficients defining the $\psi_\bmu$ are obtained by cyclic permutation, from \eqref{basis_mu}, we see that where $P$ only depends on the degree ($P=3+(k-2)$).
-This relation shows that does not depend on $\bmu$ and, because the sum of the moments is the average, we, therefore, have
+Because the coefficients defining the $\bar\varphi_\bmu$ are obtained by cyclic permutation, from lemma \ref{lemma:dual_basis}, we see that where $P$ only depends on the degree ($P=3+(k-2)$).
+This relation shows that does not depend on $\bmu$ and, because the sum of the moments is the average, we obtain

 The only thing to check is if $\omega_K>0$ and

 In the cubic case $(k=3)$, $P=4$ and